 extraction, the oil is filtered several times to remove any bits of

 coconut fibre and left to settle in large tanks for a day before being

 loaded into containers for the journey to Australia, where it is

 The sale of Nature Pacific’s Banaban organic coconut oil and its by-product, organic coconut crunch, helps to support the islanders, who are employed in its production.

 In addition to organic coconut oil, Nature Pacific sells a wide choice of coconut products, such as coconut water, coconut soap as well as products for pets and for skin and hair care.
 Although many of these products are sourced from other areas of the Pacific region, it is great to have them all accessible in the same online shop.

 The emphasis of this website is on tropical 'superfoods', such as organic coconut oil and its partner, organic coconut crunch.
 However, we thought that you would appreciate access to this 'one stop coconut shop'!
 Enjoy!

 The shop has an extensive range of products as well as some wonderful recipes, so do browse and find which suits you best.

-If you have time it would be appreciated if you could drop us a note in the Facebook box, below (you do not have to be a Facebook member), to tell us about your experience in dealing with the team at Nature Pacific...and, of course, what you think about the benefits of coconut oil products, once you have used them.
+If you have time it would be appreciated if you could drop us a note in the form, below, to tell us about your experience in dealing with the team at Nature Pacific...and, of course, what you think about the benefits of coconut oil products, once you have used them.